peteroupc/peteroupc.github.io/randmisc.md

 <a id=Sampling_Unbounded_Monotone_Density_Functions></a>
 ## Sampling Unbounded Monotone Density Functions

-This section shows a preprocessing algorithm to generate a random variate in [0, 1] from a distribution whose probability density function (PDF)&mdash;
+This section shows a preprocessing algorithm to generate a random variate in the closed interval [0, 1] from a distribution whose probability density function (PDF)&mdash;

 - is continuous in the interval [0, 1],
 - is monotonically decreasing in [0, 1], and